 In addition to coverage for bodily injuries and property damage, insurance companies also offer optional add-ons that can protect you after a crash.
 You can choose to purchase other types of insurance in Alabama, including:

-- Personal injury protection (PIP): Covers medical bills, lost income, and funeral expenses, regardless of who caused the accident
+- Med Pay: Covers medical bills, regardless of who caused the accident

 - Uninsured/underinsured motorist (UM/UIM): Steps in and provides compensation when a driver does not have enough coverage to pay for all your losses

-Unlike a case against an at-fault driver, you’ll file your PIP and UM/UIM claims with your own insurance company after a crash.
+Unlike a case against an at-fault driver, you’ll file your Med Pay and UM/UIM claims with your own insurance company after a crash.
 If an at-fault driver doesn’t have enough (or any) car insurance, you can use these policies to offset your losses.

-We’ve seen firsthand how a PIP or UM/UIM policy can provide vital support while victims sort out their liability claims.
+We’ve seen firsthand how a Med Pay or UM/UIM policy can provide vital support while victims sort out their liability claims.
 These insurance policies are very affordable, especially compared to paying for the costs of a serious injury out of pocket, and we encourage all drivers to consider them.